cartoon032/FunkinBattleRoyale-Mod/README.md

 # Super Engine - T Mod
-Originally this mod only for Pull request to main but at some point i add too much crap and the original author not a multi key player herself so she ask me to maintain the mod myself some notable feature
+Originally this mod was only for Pull requests to main but at some point, I add too much crap and the original author was not a multi-key player herself so she asks me to maintain the mod myself some notable feature
-- Multi Key from 1k-13k
+- Multi Key from 1K-18K + 21K
-- Song Speed *slow down is broke ._.''*
+- (hopefully) a smoother Mid Song Mania Change.
+- support for Leather Engine multiple Characters with a bit of edit in the chart file.<br>
+    this doesn't mean multiple characters character it just allows the chart to load more character
+- with my custom server code a better online
+- a probably better Chart Editor
-- Discord RPC
+- More customization Discord RPC
+- Song Speed
-- and alot more
+- and a lot more
-<br>[Discord server](https://discord.gg/28GPGTRuuR) *this the same invite link to SE discord*
+<br>[Discord server](https://discord.gg/28GPGTRuuR) *This the same invite link to SE discord*

-<br><br>Note that due to how i am,most of the time i release update to my friend and forgot to commit the said update
+<br><br> Usually I don't really commit anything here while still updating the code from time to time *look at me not posting anything for the past half year*
-<br><br>So if you want an update or have a suggestion DM me on Discord NayToon#9001 I'm up most of the time
+<br><br>So if you want an update or have a suggestion DM me on Discord naytoon I'm up most of the time
-<br><br>also i commit in a one mega commit that got everything in it so it might look like i don't do much but i did alot
+<br><br> Also I commit in one mega commit that got everything in it so it might look like I don't do much but I did a lot

 ## Compiling
-- Follow the guide on the Funkin github page [here](https://github.com/ninjamuffin99/Funkin#build-instructions), this should be completely compatible with that guide
+- Follow the guide on the Funkin GitHub page [here](https://github.com/ninjamuffin99/Funkin#build-instructions), this should be completely compatible with that guide

 # Read mods/readme.txt for info about custom characters, charts, stages and more.
 Custom characters and charts beyond vanilla charts, bf and gf SHOULD NOT be hardcoded into this engine